Meher Ali Shah

 Pir Meher Ali Shah (پیر مہر علی شاہ, /pa/; 14 April 1859 – May 1937) was a Punjabi Muslim Sufi scholar and mystic poet from Punjab, British India (present-day Pakistan).
 Belonging to the Chishti order, he is known as a Hanafi scholar who led the anti-Ahmadiyya movement.
 He composed poetry in Punjabi, and wrote several books in both Urdu and Persian, most notably Saif-e-Chishtiyai ("The Sword of the Chishti Order"), a polemical work criticizing the Ahmadiyya movement of Mirza Ghulam Ahmad.

-Shah was a descendant, from his father Nazr Din Shah's side, of Abdul Qadir Jilani in the 25th generation, and of the Islamic prophet Muhammad through Hassan ibn Ali in the 38th generation.
+Shah was a descendant, from his father Nazar Din Shah's side, of Abdul Qadir Jilani in the 25th generation, and of the Islamic prophet Muhammad through Hassan ibn Ali in the 38th generation.

 Early life and education

-Shah received his early religious education at the khanqah (school at the mausoleum) and was given classes in Urdu and Persian in the local madressah.
-After completing his education at Angah at the age of 15, he decided to continue further studies in the United Provinces (U.P) of India present day Uttar Pradesh.
-He therefore set out for higher education in different parts of India such as Lucknow, Rampur, Kanpur, Aligarh, Bhui, and Saharanpur, which were the then known major centers of religious education.
+Shah received his early religious education at a khanqah (school at a mausoleum) and was attended classes in Urdu and Persian at the local madressah.
+After completing his education at Angah at the age of 15, he decided to continue further studies in the United Provinces (U.P.) of British India, in present day Uttar Pradesh.
+He therefore set out for higher education in different parts of India such as Lucknow, Rampur, Kanpur, Aligarh, Bhui, and Saharanpur, which were the then known major centers of Islamic religious education.
 His stay at Aligarh at the madrasah of Lutfullah of Aligarh was for two and a half years.

 Historic mosque's construction

-In the old city of Rawalpindi, a historic Mughal style mosque (Central Jamia Masjid) was built in 1903 as a symbol of Muslim unity in the Potohar region with donations by Rawalpindi's Muslim community.
+In the old city of Rawalpindi, a historic Mughal style mosque (Markazi Jamia Masjid) was built in 1903 as a symbol of Muslim unity with donations by Rawalpindi's Muslim community.
 This mosque was completed in two years and was inaugurated by the Sufi saint of Golra Sharif, Pir Meher Ali Shah along with the deposed king of Afghanistan Ayub Khan who was living in Rawalpindi at the time.

-Prominent Muslim figures of the Pakistan Movement such as Maulana Zafar Ali Khan, Attaullah Shah Bukhari and Maulana Anwar Shah Kashmiri later led prayers at this historic mosque, when they visited it.
+Prominent Muslim figures of the Sub-Continent such as Maulana Zafar Ali Khan, a leader of Pakistan movement, Attaullah Shah Bukhari, a leader of Congress aligned party Majlis-e-Ahrar and Maulana Anwar Shah Kashmiri later led prayers at this historic mosque, when they visited it.